emilkarlen/exactly/README.md

     dir root-dir-for-act-phase

-    pwd root-dir-for-act-phase
+    cd root-dir-for-act-phase
-    # This will be PWD for the "act" phase.
+    # This will be current directory for the "act" phase.

     stdin <<EOF
     this will be stdin for the program in the "act" phase